Do You Need HETAS Approval to Sell Your Home

 HETAS (Heating Equipment Testing and Approval Scheme) is an organisation that approves heating appliances, fuels, and services.
 Here's why it matters for homeowners:

-- Compliance with Building Regulations: A HETAS certificate indicates that your stove installation complies with building regulations.
+• Compliance with Regulations: It ensures your installation complies with the latest building regulations.

 If your wood burner was installed by a HETAS registered installer, you'd already have the necessary certification.
 However, if it wasn't, you'll need an inspection from a registered installer or a Building Control sign-off to receive certification.